 That’s is the beginning of how to declutter without going minimalist.
 Now for how to breathe life into your home.

-• Return to the gathering of items that felt out of place.
+- Return to the gathering of items that felt out of place.
 Begin to place them in spots that can be permanent.
+For art pieces, get the help of professional picture hangers in Brisbane to ensure that they are securely fixed and well-positioned.

 You can have a home that “sparks joy” without it feeling sterile.
 Just like you can have decorate items about your home without it feeling cluttered.